Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 | base | base styling for the iframe on all device sizes |
 | media | device based styling rules that override the base styling rules when the current device matches the defined media query |

+### Tags to remember

+The following list outlines the well known card form tags thatdo not change irrespective of the releases and should form the basis of core media queries:

+- app-root
+- app-card-form
+- app-select-expiry
+- app-card-number
+- app-input-card (used for CVV and card holder)
+- app-submit-button

 The fiservConfig.css.styles object allows the developer to target specific elements and define properties without having to duplicate query selectors.
 Consider the following example

 ```css